nicholas-gs/NanyangVenture/README.md

 1. Wire - I2C communication
 2. Speedometer - Get speed and total distance
-3. RelayModule - ?
+3. RelayModule - Controlling the relay
 4. avr/wdt - WatchDog timer

 ## NV10_Back_MEGA

 The main script for data gathering in NV10.
-Gets input from fuel cell, current sensor, and speedometer Outputs data to SD card to serve as "black box", and XBee for ground station live data feed.
+Gets input from fuel cell, current sensor, and speedometer.
+Outputs data to SD card to serve as "black box", and XBee for ground station live data feed.

 1. MemoryFree, FreeRTOS, NeoPixel